py-study-group/beginner-friendly-programming-exercises/README.md

 #### Copy your solution to your forked repo

-Once you have completed a challenge and wish to submit it, make sure that it exists in your forked repo under the appropriate month/challenge directory and named by your Slack username (for example, `cripcate.py`).

 For details on how to do this, please see: [Adding a file to a repository (web)](https://help.github.com/articles/adding-a-file-to-a-repository/) or [Adding a file to a repository (command line)](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/)

 #### Create a pull request

-Once your solution has been placed into your forked repo you should initiate a pull request into the main [py-study-group/beginner-friendly-programming-exercises](https://github.com/py-study-group/beginner-friendly-programming-exercises.git) so that your solution(s) can be merged.
+Once your solution has been placed into your forked repo you should initiate a pull request into the main [py-study-group/beginner-friendly-programming-exercises](https://github.com/py-study-group/beginner-friendly-programming-exercises.git) so that your solution(s) or corrections can be merged.

 To create a pull request, please see: [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)